 The Betty Brinn Children's Museum in Milwaukee, USA

 This system was developed for a children's museum.
 The main new feature developed for this project was an adaptive gesture recognition to accommodate both regular conducting gestures by adults and irregular conducting movements by young children.

-You're the Conductor was our second generation conducting system designed specifically for kids (but it works great for adults too!).
-It features "Stars and Stripes Forever" performed by the Boston Pops/Boston Symphony Orchestra.
+You're the Conductor was our second generation conducting system designed specifically for children (although it worked great for adults too).
+It featured "Stars and Stripes Forever" performed by the Boston Pops/Boston Symphony Orchestra.

-You're the Conductor offers an improved technical framework over You're the Conductor, especially in the area of time-stretching audio.
-Audio is processed in real-time using an improved phase vocoder algorithm, resulting in increased responsiveness, audio quality and tempo range over the Virtual Conductor.
-Movies are stored as standard QuickTime movies with uncompressed PCM audio.
+You're the Conductor offered an improved technical framework, especially in the area of time-stretching audio.
+Audio was processed in real-time using an improved phase vocoder algorithm, resulting in increased responsiveness, audio quality and tempo range over the Virtual Conductor.
+Movies were stored as standard QuickTime movies with uncompressed PCM audio.